tecnobabble/vulnfeed_2_tenb/README.md

 * The user must be able to create alerts, if the `--alert` flag is used, otherwise no specific user role is needed for this user, as any user can create queries, assets, dashboards, and reports or view plugin attribute data.
 * If desired to be used in multiple organizations within one [Tenable.sc](https://www.tenable.com/products/tenable-sc) console, run the script multiple times, specifiying different API keys for a user in each organization.

-## Requirements
-* [Tenable.sc](https://www.tenable.com/products/tenable-sc) 5.13 or higher is required for [API key usage](https://docs.tenable.com/tenablesc/Content/GenerateAPIKey.htm)
-* Docker; though technically you can run the script standalone (not supported).
-* Internet access for the container to access the RSS feed of the cyber threat feed you're grabbing
-* Network access to your T.sc instance over the UI/API interface (default is TCP 443)

 ## Usage